 3. Handle Your Hat the Right Way

-Hold your hat the right way by holding it by the crown so that no one can see the lining.
+In cowboy hat etiquette, always hold your hat the right way by holding it by the crown so that no one can see the lining.

 4. Remember Proper Travel Care